yitzchak/dicy/docs/comparison-of-builders.md

 -   Unlike latexmk, its build procedure does not need to start with LaTeX and can start with preprocessors such as knitr.
--   It includes a larger default set of rules which describe how to run programs used in building LaTeX documents then either arara or latexmk.
+-   It includes a larger default set of rules which describe how to run programs used in building LaTeX documents than either arara or latexmk.
--   Unlike arara or latexmk, it parses, filters and can display messages from log files generated during a build.
+-   Unlike arara or latexmk, it parses, filters and display messages from log files generated during a build.

 ## arara